-- 1. To understand natural language processing and to learn how to apply basic algorithms in this field. - 2.
-To get acquainted with the basic concepts and algorithmic description of the main language levels:morphology, syntax, semantics, and pragmatics. - 3.
-To design and implement applications based on natural language processing

-- 1. Have a broad understanding of the field of natural language processing. - 2.
-Understand the mathematical and linguistic preliminaries necessary for various processes in NLP - 3.
-Be able to Design, implement and test algorithms for NLP problems - 4.
-Perform Word-Level, Syntax-Level and Semantic-Level Analysis - 5.
-Develop basic understanding of Pragmatics in NLP - 6.
-Be able to apply NLP techniques to design real world NLP applications
+Cours se Objectives: 1 To understand natural language processing and to learn how to apply basic algorithms in this field.
+2 To get acquainted with the basic concepts and algorithmic description of the main language levels: morphology, syntax, semantics, and pragmatics.
+3 To design and implement applications based on natural language processing.
+Cours se Outcomes: After successful completion of the course students will be able to: 1 Have a broad understanding of the field of natural language processing.
+2 Understand the mathematical and linguistic preliminaries necessary for various processes in NLP.
+3 Be able to Design, implement and test algorithms for NLP problems.
+4 Perform Word-Level, Syntax-Level and Semantic-Level Analysis.
+5 Develop basic understanding of Pragmatics in NLP.
+6 Be able to apply NLP techniques to design real world NLP applications.